Epic tale of magic, political intrique and forbidden love

 “I brought with me one who might be of help,” the matriarch said finally beckoning the figure in shadow to step forward.

-The woman who came from shadow was no seeress as he expected, slightly taller than he dressed in plain worn but well looked after leather armour and high boots.
-Her jet-black hair flowed at shoulder length and brushed back from her face, her green eyes seemed laughing, as she gave him a brief smile stepping into the lamplight with cat-like grace.
-No beauty Ebron conceded, but not unattractive in a simple way, what got his attention the most were the two swords strapped to her waist.
-The women who lived on the Firale Peninsula were skilled in the use of two swords and their skill if all he heard to be true, was legendary.
+The woman who came from shadow was no seeress as he had expected, slightly taller than he dressed in plain worn but well looked after leather armour and high boots.
+Her jet-black hair flowed at shoulder length and brushed back from her face, her green eyes seemed to laugh, and she gave him a brief smile as she stepped into the lamplight with cat-like grace.
+No beauty Ebron conceded, but not unattractive in a simple way what got his attention the most were the two swords strapped to her waist only the women who lived on the Firale Peninsula were skilled in the use of two swords and their skill if all he heard was to be accurate, was legendary.

-‘This is Elena of Firale, she has some power besides her skill with swords so keep her close.
-As I have said you shall not stand alone farewell Ebron,” she reached inside her cape and brought out a crystal sphere.
-Holding it in one hand she spoke words of power a nimbus of light surrounded her accompanied by the distinctive chime he detected when she arrived then she was gone.
+‘This is Elena of Firale she has some power besides her skill with swords, so keep her close.
+As I have said you shall not stand alone farewell Ebron,” the matriarch said she reached inside her cape and brought out a crystal sphere holding it in one hand she spoke words of power a nimbus of light surrounded her accompanied by the distinctive chime he detected when she arrived then she was gone.

-‘Hail and well met Ebron of Tiris’ Elena said bowing courtly that she knew his lineage was evident though she seemed to be mocking him.
+‘Hail and well met Ebron of Tiris’ Elena said bowing curtly that she knew his lineage is evident though she seemed to be mocking him.

-“Please don’t, here I’m Ebron, the sorcerer, besides I get enough of that back home,” Ebron raised an eyebrow as he spoke he wondered what mischief the seeresses planned by sending him, Elena.
+“Please don’t, here I’m Ebron, the sorcerer besides I had enough of that back home,” Ebron raised an eyebrow as he spoke he wondered what mischief the seeresses planned by sending him, Elena.

 “Not just a sorcerer though surely Ebron,” Elena said teasingly arching an eyebrow at him.